apache/nuttx/configs/README.txt

 configs/sam3u-ek
   The port of NuttX to the Atmel SAM3U-EK development board.

+configs/sam4cmp-db
+  The port of NuttX to the Atmel SAM4CMP-DB development board.

 configs/sam4e-ek
   The port of NuttX to the Atmel SAM4E-EK development board.
 This board features the SAM4E16 MCU running at up to 120MHz.